-I have determined that the Form A disclosure information previously submitted is current and accurate, and all forms are hereby incorporated by reference in this bid.
-Any necessary additional forms or amendments to previously submitted forms are attached to this bid.
+I have determined that the Form A disclosure information previously submitted accurate, and all forms are hereby incorporated by reference in this bid.
+Any ne forms or amendments to previously submitted forms are attached to this bid.

+(Bidding Company)

-(Bidding Company) - Signature of Authorized Representative Date
+Signature of Authorized Representative Date